Herbies editorial team Herbies

 Cagohawks

-When a hermie plant pollunates itself you get feminized seeds.
-They can turn into hermies if they are not kept stress free and taken good care of but they start as fem seeds not hermie.
-This is how they get feminized seeds to sell.
+When a hermie plant pollinates, you get feminized seeds.
+They can turn into hermies if they aren't kept stress-free and cared for, but they start out as fem seeds, not hermies.
+This is how they sell feminized seeds.

 1